nesquena/mongo_blog/README.md

 # MongoBlog #

-This is an aspiring blogging platform similar to [scanty](http://github.com/adamwiggins/scanty) or [Typo](http://github.com/fdv/typo).
+This is an aspiring project intended to be a blogging platform similar to [scanty](http://github.com/adamwiggins/scanty) or [Typo](http://github.com/fdv/typo).
 The intent is primarily to provide a simple platform built upon [Sinatra](http://www.sinatrarb.com/), [Padrino](http://www.padrinorb.com/), and [Mongoid](http://mongoid.org/) allowing the easy management and deployment of a relatively full-featured blog.

 ## Note ##

-Right now this is basically an experiment!
+Right now this is not much more than an experiment!
 So please use this at your own risk until this message is removed.
 Demo is at [MongoBlog Demo](mongo_blog.lipsiasoft.biz)

 ## Installation ##